 There is plentiful surf here and with dozens of cafes dotted around the area, there is a lot to do.
 That includes climbing up the ‘Mount’, which as you can see, offers spectacular views of the surrounding area.

 The Mount is home to a huge beach party on New Year’s Eve and is certainly worth a visit if you are in the area at the time, it is a great location for a New Year’s Eve party and the fireworks aren’t bad either!

 Hot Water Beach

 As the name suggests this is a beach where the water is hot, but that doesn’t tell the full story.
 It’s not the water from the sea that’s hot, it’s the water underneath the sand!

 This beach on the Coromandel Peninsula is unique in this sense.
 There aren’t many places in the world where you can dig a hole in the sand and have your own hot tub!
 This is why I feel it is one of the best beaches in New Zealand!

 I remember coming here and seeing everyone walking around with their shovels.
-At first, I was confused as to the reason why everyone had shovels, once I got to the beach it made sense.
+At first, I was confused as to the reason why everyone had shovels, but once I got to the beach it made sense.

 This beach is a must-visit just for the novelty of the hot water, and for its beauty.
 The Coromandel Peninsula has some of the best scenery in New Zealand and what better way to enjoy it than relaxing in your own custom-made ‘hot tub’ on the beach!?

 This is just a rough guide and certainly not a definitive one as there are many great beaches in New Zealand aside from these seven.
 All I can say is, that if you don’t visit any then you have certainly missed out on some of the best beaches in New Zealand!